 For the capital of a country divided between unification and independence, any dream of panacea is eviscerated amidst disposable careers, vacuous friends and consumerist isolation in a cimmerian wasteland of modernization.
 All relationships are as vacant as the commodified walls of a rented working space.
 A jock is buried in impotent rage with no future while a nerd becomes fodder for the machine with no history.

 Visually and stylistically stunning (instant love with Tsai Chin) piece from taiwanese cinema, depicting modern alienation and the effects of westernization to human relations.
-The pace was a bit too slow that made the overall film hard to follow.
+However, the pace was a bit too slow that made the overall film hard to follow.